ff1574/tasks/task1/README.md

 ## Compatibility

-This application has been tested and works on all major web browsers except Safari.
+This application has been tested on all major web browsers except Safari.

 ## Files